 Welcome to the world of Greek culture, architecture and archaeology.
-This

-temple of the Athenian Acropolis - the Erechtheion.
+important temple of the Athenian Acropolis - the Erechtheion.

 Part of the world heritage monument at the Acropolis in Athens, the

 Erechtheion is a Classical Greek Temple with many unusual façades.

 The Parthenon, the Propylaea and perhaps the Tholos at Delphi,

 to gaining a greater understanding of this enigmatic 5th century

-what it looked like and how it dominated the city of Athens.
+it dominated the city of Athens.

-the profile and status of this intriguing and contradictory building.
+of this intriguing and contradictory building.

-for this building and its history.
+this building and its history.
 Her work, including her thesis

 ‘A Diachronic Examination of the Erechtheion’ forces a

 reconsideration of the construction, function and after-life

 of the temple and throws open debate that could shake

 established notions to the core.